-They separated and later divorced over the course of two years.
-During these two years, the stress of the divorce coupled with the loss of a second income when William moved out meant that Martha fell behind on a number of credit card payments and bills.
+They separated and later divorced over the course of 2 years.
+During these 2 years, the stress of the divorce coupled with the loss of a second income when William moved out meant that Martha fell behind on a number of credit card payments and bills.

 After the divorce and the sale of the family home, Martha wanted to purchase a small apartment for her to live in and be near her children and grandchildren.

-Martha got a copy of her credit file, and using a credit building firm, was able to remove one of the four listings from it.
+Martha got a copy of her credit file, and using a credit building firm, was able to remove 1 of the 4 listings from it.

-She then approached a specialist lender who could see that apart from the three listings on her credit file during her divorce period, the rest of her file was spotless.
+She then approached a specialist lender who could see that apart from the 3 listings on her credit file during her divorce period, the rest of her file was spotless.